Programme

 Using wearable sensor data from collars and ear tags to quantify animals’ behavioral responses to weather variability

-Regina Eckhart, University of Munich, Germany
+Regina Eckhardt, Technical University of Munich, Germany

 12.10pm